Case postponed, but no way out for Dudu Myeni

 The trial will now start on 21 October and sit for two weeks, then the court will sit again from 25 November to 6 December.

-While OUTA and the SAA Pilots’ Association, who jointly brought the case against Myeni, had initially opposed the postponement on the grounds that Myeni should have been ready as she’d known about the court date for 18 months, we agreed to it after Judge Ronel Tolmay set conditions which would block further attempts at delays.
+While the Organisation Undoing Tax Abuse (OUTA) and the SAA Pilots’ Association, who jointly brought the case against Myeni, had initially opposed the postponement on the grounds that Myeni should have been ready as she’d known about the court date for 18 months, we agreed to it after Judge Ronel Tolmay set conditions which would block further attempts at delays.

 “We are satisfied with the outcome.
 If we opposed the postponement, there was a danger that if successful then Dudu may have seized an opportunity to appeal that court decision, giving potential for another case-within-a case and further delays,” said Wayne Duvenage, OUTA’s CEO.